Racial views of Donald Trump: 2020 campaign

-Nazi symbol in Facebook ads

-In June 2020, Facebook removed Trump campaign ads that included an upside down red triangle, a symbol which the Nazis had used to label opponents of their regime.
-The Trump campaign claimed that the symbol was widely used by Antifa, but experts stated that this is inaccurate and that Antifa use of the symbol is very obscure.
-Some critics viewed the Trump campaign's use of the symbol as a racist dog whistle.
-Facebook stated that "We removed these posts and ads for violating our policy against organized hate."

 Kamala Harris citizenship conspiracy theories

 During an August 13, 2020, press conference President Trump was asked whether Senator Kamala Harris, the Democratic Party's 2020 nominee for VP, was constitutionally eligible to be vice president.
 The question arose after John C. Eastman, a professor at Chapman University, wrote an op-ed in Newsweek claiming that Harris was not actually an American citizen, since neither of the parents were United States citizens at the time of her birth (a fringe interpretation of the Constitution's Citizenship Clause).
 The reporter commented "there are claims circulating in social media that Kamala Harris is not eligible to be... to run for vice president because she was an anchor baby, I think" and asked Trump "do you or can you definitively say whether or not Kamala Harris is eligible, meets the legal requirements, to run as vice president?"

 Trump's reply did not acknowledge an understanding of what the slang "anchor baby" means (a child born within the United States to a non-citizen mother) or that Harris was born in California.

 The female reporter corrected Trump, saying: "No, she was born in this country but her parents did not, uh, the claims say her parents did not receive their permanent residency at that time".
 Trump replied "Yeah, I don't know about it, I just heard about it, I'll take a look."

-Trump was widely criticized for promoting a racist conspiracy theory that has been thoroughly debunked.
-The Biden campaign slammed the president, describing Trump's promotion of the conspiracy theory as "abhorrent", and also criticized his role in the birther movement against former president Obama.
+Trump was widely criticized for promoting a conspiracy theory that had been thoroughly debunked.
+The Biden campaign condemned the president's statement, describing Trump's promotion of the conspiracy theory as "abhorrent", and also criticized his role in the birther movement against former president Obama.

-Some commentators considered Trump's comments to be a racist and anti-immigrant attack, undermining the legitimacy of the children of immigrants of color as legitimate Americans.
-Tamara Keith also pointed out that Trump's own mother immigrated to the United States from Scotland.
-Mary on her 1930 arrival had declared she intended to become a U.S. citizen and would be staying permanently in America.
-Mary received a U.S. Re-entry Permit only granted to immigrants intending to stay and gain citizenship.
-Although her 1940 census after her 1936 marriage to Fred Trump described her as a "naturalized citizen", Mary was only a Permanent Resident at that point, not becoming a full citizen until March 1942, four years prior to Donald's birth in 1946.